jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 - with an asynchronous I2C Manager, it enqueues all commands for asynchronous execution and returns immediately; the assigned Future will be later updated (it status will become either `READY` or `ERROR`) once all commands are complete.

+### I2C device registers common operations ###

+Most I2C devices API consists in reading and writing device registers at a specific address (referenced by a byte);
+registers may be one byte long or more dependign on what each register represents.

+In order to simplify support of new I2C devices, FastArduino comes with a few extra utilities that can greatly speed up device support implementation.

+These utilities are in header `i2c_device_utilities.h` in the same `i2c` namespace as `I2CDevice` abstract base class.

+The following template classes are defined in there:
+- TODO list + quick explanation

+TODO show quick usage examples
+TODO explain role and advantage of functors
+TODO mention additional template methods in I2CDevice TODO mention additional utilities for more complex cases

 ### I2C Bus handling ###